eGkritsis/InfoSec-Consulting-Essay/README.md

 # InfoSec-Consulting-Essay
-Essay for CS AUEB'S Information Systems Security course
+A report for CS AUEB'S Information Systems Security course

 This repository contains a report on the significant issue of malware, along with its social, political, and legal context in the United States and Hong Kong.